-The Risk Management Framework as it now stands covers the risk management responsibilities for the Secretariat and the AEs.
-It is silent on the role and
+The Risk Management Framework as it now stands covers the risk management responsibilities for the Secretariat and the

 139 The 10 categories of risks identified are: implementation, legal, financial, environmental/social, political, procurement, other, AML/CFT, sanctions, prohibited practices.

 140 Institute of Internal Auditors (2015).